 The old man grabbed my arm, and we plowed into a scrum of males squeezing through the rear door – three at once.
 The front door was for women and they segregated the bus into two.
 Women in black chadors (head to ankle robes) in the front half, and in the back, crammed the men.

 As the bus drove down the tree-lined boulevard towards the concrete smear of central Tehran, the old man hardly spoke, just smiled.
-He told me when it was my stop.
-I thanked him, said goodbye and disembarked from the crush and onto the hot dusty streets.

-I remember the old man’s words as we’d waited for the bus.
+And I remember the old man’s words as we’d waited for the bus.

 He’d said, “I am happy to be able to help you,” and insisted on paying for my ticket.
 “I do not see many foreigners in Tehran.
 Before the Revolution, many came here, but since then I have seen only three Europeans.
 I hope your coming to Tehran is a sign that more Westerners will return…”